-Parent/Teacher/Student Interviews scheduled for late Term 1 and early Term 3 will be conducted on Microsoft Teams.
-Five-minute interviews are scheduled with all classroom teachers, on the request of parents.
+Parent/Teacher/Student Interviews scheduled for early Term 2 and 3 will be conducted on Microsoft Teams.
+Five minute interviews are scheduled with all classroom teachers, on the request of parents.
 Follow up meetings can be arranged as required.

 Secondary Parent Teacher Interviews